imluri/IYAI/README.md

 **Providers:** OpenRouter · Mistral · Groq · Google AI Studio · Pollinations · HuggingFace · Ollama · 9router · OpenCode

+**Custom providers:** Add your own OpenAI-compatible endpoints by editing `iyai_data/custom_providers.json`.
+Entries follow the same schema as built-ins (name, baseUrl, modelsUrl, modelsFormat, apiKey-style header) and appear alongside them in the picker.

 ### Browser
 Connects IYAI to the [IYAI Web UI](https://imluri.github.io/iyai) — a browser-based companion that mirrors the plugin.
 Once the local bridge is running and both sides connect, you can:
 - Chat with the AI from the browser